Thoughts

 6. Because of a physical, mental, or emotional condition, does anyone have difficulty doing errands alone such as visiting a doctor’s office or shopping?

-There are aspects of these questions that I like because most of the broad statistics that are bantered about drastically underestimate the number of people who have a disability.
-For example, I appreciate that the BLS is including mental and emotional health as part of their identification.
-I would also be remiss if I didn’t recognize the importance of their transparency in defining, tracking, and publishing this information.
+There are aspects of these questions that we like because most of the broad statistics that are bantered about drastically underestimate the number of people who have a disability.
+For example, we appreciate that the BLS is including mental and emotional health as part of their identification.
+We would also be remiss if we didn’t recognize the importance of their transparency in defining, tracking, and publishing this information.

 According to the Department of Labor, the Labor Force Participation Rate for: